-Computer Business News: Security Fears 'Holding Back' Widespread Adoption of M-Commerce
+Computer Business News: Security Fears 'Holding Back' Widespread Adoption of M-Commerce04-Mar-2014

 More and more businesses are embracing mobile commerce as a mainstream part of their business, in spite of continued fears regarding fraudulent attacks, according to recent findings.

 32% of businesses said that they saw viewed mobile commerce as significantly riskier than standard e-commerce, as a series of high-profile attacks and data thefts have made companies more aware of the risks surrounding online transactions.

 This figure was an 8% rise results from last year's global survey, as there are increasing signs that awareness of the risks involved in mobile commerce is growing, with 32% of businesses surveyed stating that they viewed fraud prevention specific to mobile as increasingly necessary, nearly double the percentage who said the same a year ago.